 the Cinematronics release, but the hardware, including the laserdisc player, is totally different.
 Atari sub-licensed Dragon's Lair to Sidam

-for production and manufacturing in Italy.
+for production and manufacture in Italy.
 Most of the hardware for the Sidam version is the same as the Atari version, but the

-Monitor Swap - If the monitor in your Dragon's Lair, Space Ace, or Thayer's Quest is not up to your liking, you can replace it with a 19"
+Monitor to TV Swap - If the monitor in your Dragon's Lair, Space Ace, or Thayer's Quest is not up to your liking, you can replace it with a

-68705 Bypass Mod - An update for older rev. A Dragon's Lair / Space Ace PCBs.
+68705 Bypass Modification - An update for early version 1 Dragon's Lair / Space Ace PCBs.
 See the

 68705 Bypass Modification page for more information.

 for your environment.
-Check out Shaun Wood's Dragon's Lair Volume Control Hack.
+See the Dragon's Lair / Space Ace PCB Volume Control Hack.

-learn more about this, see Jeff Kulczycki's info on the Engineering Mode for Dragon's Lair.
+learn more about this, see the Dragon's Lair Engineering Mode page.

 Initialization - Ever wonder what all those characters are in the score display of Dragon's Lair while the game boots up?
-Check out Jeff
+Check out the

 LD-V1000 Boot Switch page.